GavinHuttley/gav_blog/_sources/posts/starting_research.rst.txt

 Your answer here should reflect the significance you have attributed to the shortcomings of existing approaches and your argument of the benefit to the target audience.

 But that thinking is contingent upon the successful completion of the project.
 The value of a project also comes from what can be learned *if it fails*.
-You must prepare yourself for possibility that your proposal will not deliver on this promised value.
-So here's a crucial reality-check -- is a negative answer still interesting?
+You must prepare yourself for the possibility that your proposal will not deliver on this promised value.

+Here's a crucial reality-check -- is a negative answer still interesting?

 At the very least, you do not want the project to fail because you did not ensure the :ref:`correctness <correctness>` of your implementation or execution.